dodona-edu/dodona-edu.github.io/en/tested/references/exercise-config/README.md

 # Configuration for exercises

-Apart from the default Dodona options, there are a few TESTed-speficic options than can be used.
+Apart from the default Dodona options, there are a few TESTed-specific options than can be used.

 ## Test suite